i-m-rita/Rita/README.md

+# Hey there! 👋
-# Hello guys!
-This is Yadanar Lin and you can also call me "Rita"!
+I'm Yadanar Lin — but you can call me Rita! 😊